-UI design and UX design: in a tech world when it comes to design, this terms go hand in hand, but they are mean very different things.
+UI design and UX design: in a tech world when it comes to design, these terms go hand in hand, but they are mean very different things.
 You can often hear people talking about a good UI of an app or a weak UX design of a website.
-So What does UX and UI stands for?
+So what do UX and UI stands for?
 Just some fancy terms cool designer kids are using?
-What does UX and UI stands for?
-What is the difference between UI and UX or is it the same thing?
+What is UI, what is UX in their essence and the difference between UI and UX.
 And more importantly, what’s in it for you and your business?

 UX and UI are two areas of design that are often confused.

 UX stands for ‘User Experience’ and UI meaning is ‘User Interface’.

 The two terms have been widely used and overused and to an outsider may sound a bit intimidating.

 ‘User Experience’ goes back to the 90s when the term was coined by Donald Norman, Apple’s VP of the Advanced Technology Group at that time.
 In an email explaining how he came up with it, he wrote,